biopragmatics/oquat/docs/unknowns/source/hp.md

 | UNCL:tevangelista |        2 | [HP:0030193](http://purl.obolibrary.org/obo/HP_0030193), [HP:0030211](http://purl.obolibrary.org/obo/HP_0030211)                                                          |
 | UNCL:hlochmueller |        2 | [HP:0030194](http://purl.obolibrary.org/obo/HP_0030194), [HP:0030210](http://purl.obolibrary.org/obo/HP_0030210)                                                          |

-## `UToronto` (1)
+## `UToronto`

+There are 1 usages of `UToronto` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UToronto)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UToronto).

 | curie         |   usages | nodes                                                   |
 |---------------|----------|---------------------------------------------------------|
 | UToronto:chum |        1 | [HP:0030707](http://purl.obolibrary.org/obo/HP_0030707) |

-## `WWW` (1)
+## `WWW`

+There are 1 usages of `WWW` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WWW)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WWW).

 | curie         |   usages | nodes                                                   |
 |---------------|----------|---------------------------------------------------------|
 | WWW:wouwehand |        1 | [HP:0006298](http://purl.obolibrary.org/obo/HP_0006298) |

-## `eMedicine` (8)
+## `eMedicine`

+There are 8 usages of `eMedicine` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20eMedicine)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20eMedicine).

 | curie             |   usages | nodes                                                                                                                                                                     |
 |-------------------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|